-CISA Cybersecurity Services for Elections at the local level: DHS Sponsored Security Clearances: Idaho
+DHS Sponsored Security Clearances: Idaho

-- Albert Sensor: Yes. (b) (3) (B) (b) (3) (B) - County-level Information: 18% of locals are members of EI-ISAC. - Polling Hours: 8:00am 8:00pm (MT) - Official Election Website: https://sos.idaho.gov/elections-division/
+- Local El-ISAC Membership: 18% of locals are members of El-ISAC.

+- Polling Hours: 8:00am 8:00pm (MT)

+- Official Election Website:

+https://sos.idaho.gov/elections-division/

 Voter Registration: Idaho has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The regular voter registration deadline is October 9, 2020.
 Mail-in voter registrations must be postmarked on or before October 9, 2020.
 Residents may also submit voter registration applications to the county clerk's office before 5:00pm (MT) or submit online applications until midnight on the day of registration deadline.
 Idaho provides Election Day registration.